-Your wage-loss benefits are based on your employment income.
-While you are getting wage-loss benefits you must tell your case manager if:
+Your earnings loss benefits are based on your employment income.
+While you are getting earnings loss benefits you must tell your customer care facilitator if:

-- You go back to work for the same employer you had before your injury or start work with a new employer; - · You earn any other income; and - You start a business or are already selfemployed or involved in a work partnership from which you receive income.
+- You go back to work for the same employer you had before your injury or start work with a new employer. - You earn any other income. - You start a business or are already selfemployed or involved in a work partnership from which you receive income.

-Do wage-loss benefits keep up with inflation?
+Do earnings loss benefits keep up with inflation?

-The WCB bases your wage-loss benefits on 90 per cent of what you were earning when you were injured up to the maximum insurable amount.
+The WCB bases your earnings loss benefits on 90 per cent of what you were earning when you were injured, up to the maximum insurable amount.
 The WCB adjusts the annual maximum wage rate in accordance with changes to Saskatchewan's average weekly wage.
-The WCB also reviews and adjusts wage-loss benefits annually to keep up with changes in the Consumer Price Index (subject to the maximum insurable amount).
+The WCB also reviews and adjusts earnings loss benefits annually to keep up with changes in the Consumer Price Index (subject to the maximum insurable amount).